kintone/js-sdk/packages/rest/docs/migration-from-rest-api-client.md

 As well as `@kintone/rest-api-client`, Session Authentication is supported in browser environment only.

-In `@kintone/rest-api-client`, you have imported the client via CDN, and the client was created without `auth` property.
+In `@kintone/rest-api-client`, you have imported the client from CDN, and the client was created without `auth` property.

 ```ts
 import { KintoneRestAPIClient } from "@kintone/rest-api-client";